 - Thyroid disorders

-For children with congenital or acquired hearing loss ranging from moderate to profound, we offer surgical options to restore hearing.
+For children with congenital or acquired hearing loss (from light to profound), we offer surgical options to restore hearing.

 Aural Atresia Repair

-Parents from all over the world bring their children to UVA for surgery to repair aural atresia, a congenital condition characterized by the absence of a fully developed ear canal, eardrum, middle ear space and ear bones.
+Parents from all over the world bring their children to UVA for aural atresia repair.
+Aural atresia is a congenital condition in which the ear canal, eardrum, middle ear space and ear bones do not form properly.
 The surgery opens the ear canal and restores the ear’s natural sound-conducting mechanisms.

 Children with severe and profound hearing loss may benefit from cochlear implants.
 These tiny devices are surgically implanted into the inner ear and provide critical sound information.
 As a result, children with severe to profound hearing loss may be able to develop normal speech and language.
-The operation generally takes 2-3 hours and is performed in an outpatient setting, without your child being admitted to the hospital for an overnight stay.
+The operation generally takes 2-3 hours and is performed in an outpatient setting.
+Your child won't need an overnight stay in the hospital.